xbeat/Machine-Learning/README.md

 Introduction to Trust Region Method (TRM)

 The Trust Region Method is an optimization algorithm used in machine learning and artificial intelligence to find the minimum of a function.
 It's particularly useful for non-linear optimization problems.
 TRM works by defining a region around the current point within which it trusts the approximation to be accurate.

+## Apriori Algorithm for Association Rule Mining

+Apriori Algorithm Overview

+The Apriori algorithm is a seminal technique for discovering frequent itemsets and generating association rules in transactional databases.
+It employs a "bottom-up" approach where frequent subsets are extended one item at a time while pruning candidates using the downward closure property.

 ## Anomaly Detection Techniques in Python